piux2/learn_gno/learn/realm.md

 A realm package is a smart contract with persistent state and usually exposing exteranl methods for other external account or contract to call.

-You can NOT have sub directory path after your contract name in the realm package
+We can NOT have sub directory path after your contract name in the realm package

      gno.lang/r/your_contract_name/sub_contract_name NOT allowed.